kobykotiv/virgin_fund/PROGRESS.md

 ## Next Steps
 - Continue iterative improvement and expand test coverage as new features/components are added.
 - Ensure all changes align with the design principles in premise.instructions.md.

+---

+**Summary of Changes:**
+Added a new progress report summarizing the implementation of persistent sessions and protected routes, current status, and next steps.